Nikolai Titov: Russian romance

 In response to the Russian success at repellency, albeit with extensive Russian losses and suffering endured therein, against Napoleon's forces during The French invasion of Russia in 1812, the rise of Russian patriotism grew significantly, leading to the turn-away from foreign musical influences like that from Italian, German, or French heritage.
 Once the national spirit had coalesced into a singular focus on freedom, the lineage of political skirmages would commence, the chronology traceable through the Decembrist Revolution of 1825 all the way to the October Revolutions of 1917 and the downfall of Russian aristocracy itself.
 In the realm of Russian art, close interest was placed on the real experiences of Russian life, in particular urban culture began to grow with the birth of home music-making and the birth of the Russian commercial piano industry as early as 1801.
 The rise of decentralized music-making saw the rise of small-form, vocal works like songs and romances, the most popular form being the elegy, a poetic form primarily used to convey solemn, melancholic and somber subject matter, along with introspective ponderings of life and its tumults.

 Originally, these elegies were kept in typical, cyclical verse form [ABA], known as tertiary form, and its harmonies of a sympathetic, almost nostalgic temperament, along with mild usage of dramatic tinges, both in poetic lyricism and general musical language.
 It's noted that the elegies and romances that survive to this day from this time period were created as a way to valorize and upgrade the proto-romance genre.
 The instigators of such change were inspired to cultivate a fuller life to the romance and embrace a true, programmatic or narratival experience through the musical life itself.
-This push towards capitalizing on and liberating the genre from the starkness of song form by enriching the musical fabric with commentative, life-like characteristics, in other words equalizing the expressive poeticism with an equally as compelling musical life, was of the upmost importance and continued to be throughout Russian music's historical development.
+This push towards capitalizing on and liberating the genre from the starkness of song form by enriching the musical fabric with commentative, life-like characteristics, in other words equalizing the expressive poeticism with an equally as compelling musical life, was of the utmost importance and continued to be throughout Russian music's historical development.